Jose-Bianca/Bookworm/Bookworm/README.md

 (6) Profile page / Each user have their own individual page where they can see their favourite books.

-(8) Contact / At last we have a 'contact' page.
+(8) Contact / At last we have a 'contact' page with group members KU id.